-The Nassau Crossing Planned Unit Development (PUD) consists of approximately 196.78 acres located to the south of SR 200/AlA, located east of Harts Road to the west of the CSX Rail Line, and to the west of US Highway 17 to the east with William Burgess Boulevard biscring the property towards the southern end of the property in Tulee, Florida, see Figure 2 (left).
-The Nassau Crossing PUD will consist of up to three-hundred and fifty (350) single family residential units, four-hundred and fifty (450) multi-family residential units [of which saves (150,000) square feet of office space, and one-hundred and fifty thousand (150,000) square feet of office space, and one-hundred and fifty thousand (150,000) square feet of office space, and one-hundred conditions are described in detail herein and in the William Burgess District Vision Book, adopted by Nassau County on December 11, 2017.
+The Nassau Crossing Planned Unit Development (PUD) consists of approximately 196.78 acres located to the south of SR 200/AIA, located east of Harts Road to the west of the CSX Rail Line, and to the west of US Highway 17 to the east with 200/AIA, located east of Harts Road to the west of the CSA Rall Line, and to the west of US Highway 17 to the east with William Burgess Boulevard bisecting the property towards the southern end of the property in Yulee, Florida, see Figure 2 (left).
+The Nassau Crossing PUD will consist of up to three-hundred and fifty (350) single family residential units, four-hundred and fifty (450) multi-family residential units [of which sixty-seven (67)/15% of total multi-family units are to be affordable/workforce housing as defined herein], one-hundred and fifty thousand (150,000) square feet of retail space.
+Allowable uses, density, intensities, design standards and development conditions are described in detail herein and in the William Burgess District Vision Book, adopted by Nassau County on December 11, 2017.

 The Final Development Plan(s) implementing the Nassau Crossing PUD shall be consistent with William Burgess District Vision Book and the conceptual geometric arrangement and spatial distribution of densities and intensities as depicted in the Preliminary Development Plan, see Figure 17 and 18 on page 29 & 30.
-The implementation of this PUD shall be consistent with the adopted William Burgess District Vision Book and the design standards, themes and controls defined herein.
+The implementation of this PUD shall be consistent with the adopted William Burgess District Vision Book and the design standards, themes and controls defined herein